nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

   "scope": "profile email test_api_access"
 }
 ```
-* The access token fetched from the token endpoint can be attached in the requests being made to resource server.
-The resource server will validate the access token present in the request for authorizing the request
+* The access token fetched from the token endpoint by the clcan be attached in the requests being made to resource server.
+The resource server will validate the access token present in the request for authorizing the request from client application.

 ### Access Token as a JWT (JSON Web Token)
 * JWT is a string that contains a header, payload (the main JSON) and hash of the payload.